Siv3D/siv3d.docs/en-us/docs/download/ubuntu.md

 # Getting Started with Siv3D Programming on Ubuntu

 ## 1. System Requirements
 The development environment required for Siv3D programming on Ubuntu is as follows.
-We use the default version of GCC for Ubuntu.
+The default version of GCC for your Ubuntu distribution should be used.

 |  |  |
 |--|--|